somatonic/FormSaveReminder/README.md

 - In some ocassion it can fail, when there's no change event thrown on an input field, that may even a custom module.
 However it can usually be fixed simply by adding a `$(element).trigger("change");` to the input textarea, input or select html object.
 - There seems to be some issue with autocomplete page fields when adding items on the fly is enabled.
 I will look into this later

+### changelog 1.0.6
+- small bug fix for CKEditor in inline mode not getting recognized

 ### changelog 1.0.5
 - bug fix naming function